Where great food begins.

 THE ROLE OF THE CHEF AND SUSTAINABLE AGRICULTURE

 As you begin your time with Stone Barns Center for Food and Agriculture and Blue Hill at Stone Barns, farmers and chefs will introduce you to the dirt on…dirt, explaining how and why soil is the key ingredient in growing better fruits, vegetables and grains.
 You’ll see how good soil, much like proper mise en place in the kitchen, is a prerequisite for excellent products.
 Stone Barns Center’s Vegetable Farm Manager Jack Algiere will reveal innovative techniques for year-round farming in the Northeast.
 He’ll lead you to the vegetable fields to study crop rotation, cover crops and pest management.
 Once you have gained insight into the vegetables you pick, you will return to the kitchen to identify flavor cues and prepare your harvest in five different ways.
-Day two will also cover the benefits (and trials) of restaurant kitchen gardens.
-You’ll learn directly from chefs and farmers how a well-run garden, in addition to a restaurant’s menu, can improve operations and profit.
+Cover the benefits (and trials) of restaurant kitchen gardens and gain insight on how a well-run garden, in addition to a restaurant’s menu, can improve operations and profit.

 Get a close-up view of the many benefits of humane, ecological animal husbandry from Craig Haney, Stone Barns Center’s Livestock Farm Manager.
 You’ll explore the Stone Barns pastures and woodlands to see cattle, sheep, goats, ducks, and laying hens that rotate across pastures to restore soil and plant health and foster species biodiversity, and the waste-fed pigs that service the forest understory.
 As you learn what can affect flavor and nutrition in the pasture, Blue Hill chefs will help you meet the challenges of preparing grass-fed meats and using whole animals responsibly.
 You’ll learn the anatomy of pigs, sheep and cows and their corresponding primal cuts from master butchers.
 This session concludes with a special demo and hands-on exercise introducing you to the art of whole-animal butchery—a unique chance to build upon the skills you learned in ICC’s kitchens.